KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding_pq/README.md

 If the glTF asset contains multiple scenes, each one when rendered, shall be output using this extension.

-If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for the PQ OETF.
+If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for the displayencoding extension.
 This could for instance be a 'Main product' type of scenario, where the asset contains the light setup and uses this extension.
 All nodes added to such scene shall use this extension.